 How to Handle Tragedy

 We’ve prayed for those that have lost loved ones.
-We need to continue to pray for the families affected, as well as the government and the churches in the area.
-But today I want to speak to you – the Richview church family – on how to handle tragedy.
+Let's keep praying for the affected families, the government, and local churches.
+But today I want to speak to you on how to handle tragedy.
 Why?
-Because we’ve all been affected.
+We have all been impacted in some way.
 We all need guidance on how to handle this disaster.

 But there’s another reason I want to look at this topic.
 Nobody is immune to disaster.
-I pray that nobody will experience events as horrific as what we saw this past week, but everyone here will experience tragedy.
+I hope no one faces horrors like those we saw last week, but everyone will encounter tragedy at some point.
 Many of you already have.
 It’s inevitable.
 Everybody here will go through a period of crisis, a period of tragedy in their lives.

 I don’t think there’s a person here who hasn’t been moved by the stories coming out of the States this week.
 The first day or so you got the big picture.
 Then a few days later you began to hear individual stories.
 You began to see the people who have been affected.
 It’s one thing to hear numbers in the thousands.
 It’s another to begin to hear the individual stories – the families who have lost a brother, a wife, a parent.